williambq/AppNoticeSDK-Android/README.md

 ##Android Studio Using AAR
+This section covers how to implement the App Notice SDK into an Android Studio project from an AAR file.

 1. Copy the AppNoticeSDK.aar file from the AppNotice_aar.zip package into your module's libs folder.
 2. In your module's AndroidManifest.xml file, inside the application section and below your activities, add these two Ghostery activities: